pardeike/Zombieland/README.md

 **Reduce turret gun consumption**
 This will reduce the amount of steal turret guns consume when they fire (100% makes them consume nothing)

+### Threat level
+If you turn on dynamic threat level you will get a threat level forecast that applies to the maximum number of zombies you would normally get.
+As default you also get that at 0% threat level, all zombies on the map die.
+You can turn off that and also define how the level changes over time.

+### Dead humans turn into zombies**
+If this is on, every human with a brain will become a zombie after they are dead for the given time period.
+This will force you to "double tap" dead humans like raiders or visitors to preventing their corpses becoming powerful zombies.
+Double tapping can be controlled per selected colonist with the corresponding widget button.

 ### Zombie infections